merely-useful/py-rse/index.md

 def count_words(reader):
-    """
-    Count the occurrence of each word in a string.
+    """Count the occurrence of each word in a string.""" text = reader.read()
-    """
-    text = reader.read()
     chunks = text.split()
     stripped = [word.strip(string.punctuation) for word in chunks]